Expert tips and advice to help you prevent a divorce

 Whilst none of these can guarantee you a fairy tale happy-ever-after, they certainly can make you a better partner.

-Great things can happen when you focus not on what you don't want, but on what you do want for yourself.
+Great things can happen when you focus on what you do want for yourself, instead of focusing on what you don’t want.
 This is particularly true if you actively make the decision to go for it.

 To do this, we need to know what your role in the decline of your relationship has been.
 We need to discover if perhaps you’ve been undermining yourself – whether you were consciously aware of it or not – and how that might have impacted on the relationship.